BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Causes for this could be the following:

--  It might be that your download got corrupted and is missing files(common with bad wifi and bad internet connection in general), in that case, try to find a better internet connection before trying to download again.
-Krita should be around 80 to 100 mb big when downloading.
+-  It might be that your download got corrupted and is missing files (common with bad wifi and bad internet connection in general), in that case, try to find a better internet connection before trying to download again.
+Krita should be around 80 to 100 mb in size when downloading.
--  It might be something went wrong during installation.
-Check if your harddrive isn't full.
-If not, and the problem still occurs, there might be something odd going on with your device and it's recommended to find an computer expert to diagnose what is going on.
+-  It might be that something went wrong during installation.
+Check if your hard drive isn't full.
+If not, and the problem still occurs, there might be something odd going on with your device and it's recommended to find a computer expert to diagnose what is the problem.
 -  Some unzippers don't unpack our zipfiles correctly.
 The native ones on windows, OSX and most linux distributions should be just fine, and we recommend using them.
--  You manually, using a file manager deleted or moved resources around, and Krita cannot find them anymore.
+-  You manually, using a file manager deleted or moved resources around, and thus Krita cannot find them anymore.

 What Graphics Cards does Krita support?
 ---------------------------------------